turingschool/front-end-curriculum/projects/2DoBox-Pivot.md

 On the application’s main page, a user should:

-See two text boxes for entering the “Title” and “Task” for a new TODO, and a “Save” button for committing that TODO.
+* See two text boxes for entering the “Title” and “Task” for a new TODO, and a “Save” button for committing that TODO.

-When a user clicks “Save”:
+* When a user clicks “Save”:

-A new TODO with the provided title and body should appear in the TODO list.
+  * A new TODO with the provided title and body should appear in the TODO list.
-The text fields should be cleared and ready to accept a new TODO.
+  * The text fields should be cleared and ready to accept a new TODO.
-The page should not reload.
+  * The page should not reload.
-The TODO should be persisted.
+  * The TODO should be persisted.
 It should still be present upon reloading the page

 ### Deleting an existing TODO

 When viewing the TODO list:

-Each TODO in the list should have a link or button to “Delete” (or 𝗫).
+  * Each TODO in the list should have a link or button to “Delete” (or 𝗫).
-Upon clicking “Delete”, the appropriate TODO should be removed from the list.
+  * Upon clicking “Delete”, the appropriate TODO should be removed from the list.
-The page should not reload when an idea is deleted.
+  * The page should not reload when an idea is deleted.
-The TODO should be removed from localStorage.
+  * The TODO should be removed from localStorage.
 It should not re-appear on next page load.

 ### Editing an existing TODO

-When a user clicks the title or task of a TODO in the list, that text should become an editable text field, pre-populated with the existing  TODO title or task.
+When a user clicks the title or task of a TODO in the list, that text should:

+  * become an editable text field, pre-populated with the existing  TODO title or task.
-The user should be able to “commit” their changes by pressing “Enter/Return” or by clicking outside of the text field.
+  * The user should be able to “commit” their changes by pressing “Enter/Return” or by clicking outside of the text field.
-If the user reloads the page, their edits will be reflected.
+  * If the user reloads the page, their edits will be reflected.

 # Phase 2

+### Marking a TODO as completed

+When viewing the TODO list:
+  * Each TODO in the list should have a button called `Completed Task`
+  * When a the user clicks the `Completed Task` button the idea should be either grayed out and/or shown with a strike through text
+  * On reloading the page the page the completed TODOs should be exempted from the list.
+  * When the user clicks the `show completed TODOs` The completed TODOs should be loaded back onto the top of the TODO list.

 ### Accessibility

 Your web application should pass `aXe-core` tests and should be `tab index` accessible.
+For tab indexing refer to this [resource](http://archive.tlt.psu.edu/accessibility/tabindex0.html#whyzero)

 ### Importance

 Each  TODO should be given a level of importance.

-As a user I should be able to change the level of importance by up-voting or down-voting that specific  TODO.
-Each  TODO should start with a level of `Normal`.
+  * As a user I should be able to change the level of importance by up-voting or down-voting that specific  TODO.
+  * Each  TODO should start with a level of `Normal`.

-Levels of Importance are as follows
+      * Levels of Importance are as follows

         1) Critical

         2) High

         3) Normal

         4) Low

         5) None

-The change of importance should persist after a page refresh
+  * The change of importance should persist after a page refresh

-### Bookmarking

-There should be a `bookmark` button for each  TODO.
-As a user if I click the `bookmark` button I should see a visual change for the specific  TODO I've bookmarked.

-If I refresh the page the book mark should persist.

 # Phase 3

 ### Recent TODOs

 The application should only show the ten most recent  TODOS.

-The application should contain a button labeled “Show more TODO S…” which will load additional messages from the past.
+  * The application should contain a button labeled “Show more TODOs ...”
+  * When a user clicks on the `Show more TODOs...` button this list should load additional messages from the past.

 ### Filter by Importance

 The application should allow users to filter the TODO list based off of importance.

-Your application should have 5 buttons corresponding to each level of importance (Critical, High, Normal, Low, and None).
-When one of the filter buttons is clicked the TODO list should only display TODOs with the selected importance.
+* Your application should have 5 buttons corresponding to each level of importance (Critical, High, Normal, Low, and None).

+* When one of the filter buttons is clicked the TODO list should only display TODOs with the selected importance.

 ### Character Counter

 The application is able to count the number of characters inside of the input field in real time.

+* As the user types the character count should increment up.
+* If the user delets characters the character count should decrease.

 ### Submit button disabled

 The submit button should be disabled when there is not valid content in both input fields and if the input field character count exceeds 120 characters.

+# Extension

+When viewing the TODO list:

+  * Each TODO should have an option to set a due date for the specific TODO
+  * Once a TODO's due date is reached the TODO should be marked as completed.

+### Due Date

 # Instructor Evaluation Points